-All Chinese language assistants are qualified school teachers in China with experience of teaching the Chinese language, returned volunteers with at least one year teaching experience, and graduate students with rich experience of teaching the Chinese language.
+All Chinese language assistants are either qualified school teachers in China with experience of teaching the Chinese language, returned volunteers with at least one year teaching experience, or graduate students with rich experience of teaching the Chinese language.

-Their experience means they can support an existing provision or introduce Mandarin to pupils for the first time.
+Their experience means they can support an existing provision and some may be able to introduce Mandarin to pupils for the first time.
 The mutually beneficial scheme provides Chinese language assistants with ongoing training in both China and the UK to fully prepare them for the role.